ansible/ansible/docs/docsite/rst/dev_guide/style_guide/spelling_word_choice.rst

 UK
 ++++++++++++++
-Correst as is, no periods.
+Correct as is, no periods.

 UNIX®
 ++++++++++++++